UX-Wizards/wizards-wiki/content/en/get-started.md

 **Be Selfish and Selfless**\
 Try and find a project or team that has both a selfish aspect and a selfless aspect.
 That is, find a project that aligns with your personal goals but that would also benefit the larger group.

-This is the Volunteer Onboarding Guide Seiko Igi

 **What can I do?**\
 All Wizards are welcome to start a new project/event or they may join a current one if there is space.